What is Small Joint Replacement Surgery

 You probably have heard of hip replacements, but did you know that you have small joint replacement for your hand and wrist?

 Small joint replacement surgery is a procedure in which bone and structures that line the joint are removed and replaced with new parts.
 This procedure is necessary when the articular cartilage (the substance on the surface of a bone) wears out or is damaged, which means the bones will no longer glide smoothly against one another.
-It may also stem from abnormal joint fluid.
+It may also may come from abnormal joint fluid.

 The new parts may be made of metal, plastic, or materials that are carbon-coated.
 They allow the joints to move again without pain, increase range of motion, and can improve the look of the joints.
 Finger joints, knuckle joints, and wrist joints are commonly replaced.